Recent Storm Damage Posts

 If you have suffered storm damage in the Delaware, Ohio area, give us a call at SERVPRO of Delaware, OH.
 We represent your best interest, yet can work directly with the insurance company for claims to make the process easier for you.
 We can provide you with an inspection and then complete the restoration for you.
 We can restore your home to your complete satisfaction.

-Storm preparation can make all the difference.
+With all of the storms this week, storm preparation can make all the difference.
 A Severe Weather Plan can help you and your family be as ready as possible for approaching severe weather.
 Make sure everyone in your household understands the Severe Weather Plan.

 How to prepare for power to be out: